About Bikeways & Trails

-DuPage County has been planning, managing, and expanding bicycle/pedestrian improvements for over fifty years.
-These efforts include constructing new trails, linking bicycle facilities to the transit system, interagency cooperation to plan regional trails,
+DuPage County has been an active partner in planning, managing, and expanding bicycle/pedestrian improvements for over fifty years.
+These efforts include constructing new trails, increasing access to and from transit, interagency project coordination,

-and promoting bicycling as a viable alternative transportation mode.
+and promoting non-motorized transportation as a viable way to get around.

 The County collaborates with various public agencies and residents to plan and construct crucial trail connections.
 We create partnerships to fill missing gaps in the regional trail system, plan new regional networks, and connect people to their favorite

 Planning a trip?
 Looking for parking?
 Need a restroom?
 Try the DuPage Trails app!
 New in summer 2017, the Trails app is a web-based mapping application that provides users